Medical Condition

 5. Select the appropriate Medical Condition Type from the drop-down menu.

-1. Enter the Begin Date, using the <mm/dd/yyyy> format or the calendar icon, for the first day of the month eligibility is being determined.
+6. Enter the Begin Date, using the <mm/dd/yyyy> format or the calendar icon, for the first day of the month eligibility is being determined.
 Records should remain high dated until a change has been completed.

-9. When End Dating a Medical Condition, enter the End Date, using the <mm/dd/yyyy> format or the calendar icon, for the last day of the month before the new eligibility is being determined.
+1. When End Dating a Medical Condition, enter the End Date, using the <mm/dd/yyyy> format or the calendar icon, for the last day of the month before the new eligibility is being determined.

-NOTE: For an Active Medical Condition, only enter an end date if it has been verified the consumer has lost disability.
-Adding an end date to an Active Medical Condition when the consumer remains disabled can negatively impact Non-Medical disability benefits such as Food Assistance.
+NOTE: For an Active Medical Condition, only enter an End Date if it has been verified the consumer has lost disability.
+Adding an End Date to an Active Medical Condition when the consumer remains disabled can negatively impact Non-Medical disability benefits such as Food Assistance.

 1. Click the Save and Add Another button to add additional records.
 Otherwise, click the Save and Return button.